RikGr/blog/_posts/2022-04-25-Create-Logic-Apps-with-Azure-Queue-Connector-using-Bicep.md

 ![Portal](/images/blog-1.2.png)

-Soon enough I had the Azure resources available and the Logic App *without the Azure Storage Queue Connector* were working just fine.
+Soon enough I had the Azure resources available and the Logic App *without the Azure Storage Queue Connector* was working just fine.
 However, the Logic Apps with the Azure Queues connector in their design kept on failing.
-In the Logic App Designer in the Azure Portal this was the error I saw:
+In the Logic App Designer this was the error I saw:

 ![Error](/images/blog-1.1.png)